Neikow/vscript/README.md

 ## Roadmap
 - [ ] [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness)
-- [ ] Objects
+- [ ] Memory Management
 - [ ] Self-Hosting

 ## Syntax
-Here a brief list of the language capabilities.
+Here a brief list of the language current or planned capabilities.
+As the project is a work in progress, this section and the different syntaxes are subject to change.

 #### Variables and constants
 Like any modern programing language, V-Script supports declaring scoped variables.
 ```ts